LiLatee/Safer_PasswordStorage/README.md

 ## English (EN)
 ***Safer*** is a simple way to save Your precious passwords in a safe way.
 It doesn't use an internet connection, all data is saved locally on a device, so You don't have to worry about data leaks to the internet.
-***Safer***
-Tom allows exporting Your data in case You need to for example switch to new device.
+***Safer*** allows exporting Your data in case switching to new device or so on.
 It also can be a manual way to make a backup of Your data.

-***Safer*** has been created for learning purposes and it should be still developed in the future.
+***Safer*** has been created for educational purposes and it would be still developed in the future.

 IMPORTANT: All saved data on the device are encrypted.
 Exported backup file also.
 However, we still don't recommend storing very crucial information like bank account credentials.

-UWAGA: Wszystkie zapisywane dane na urządzeniu są szyfrowane.
-Podobnie podczas eksportowania danych.
-Jednak wciąż nie zalecamy przetrzymywania w aplikacji bardzo ważnych informacji takich jak dane logowania do konta bankowego.
 **Use cases/Tools**:
 - architecture uses in a majority **BLOC** pattern (based on cubits);
 - changing app theme light/dark/system;